eddturtle/direct-upload/README.md

 ### Usage

-Once we have the package installed we can make our uploader object, like so (remember to replace the params with your own):
+Once we have the package installed we can make our uploader object, like so: (remember to add your s3 details)

     $uploader = new \EddTurtle\DirectUpload\Signature(
         "YOUR_S3_KEY",